-Sooner or later you will need financing in addition to your start-up sources.
+Sooner or later, you will need financing in addition to your start-up sources.
 It is important to establish banking relations BEFORE future needs arise.
-Your accountant can:
+Your accountant can help you:

-- Help you prepare cash flow control statements that will estimate what the cash needs of the business will be in months to come.
+- Prepare cash flow control statements that will estimate what the cash needs of the business will be in months to come.

-- Help you prepare a personal financial statement, including a balance sheet of your personal assets and liabilities along with a statement of income and expenses showing how much cash flow you generate each month.
+- Prepare a personal financial statement, including a balance sheet of your personal assets and liabilities along with a statement of income and expenses showing how much cash flow you generate each month.
 Banks will usually require a personal guarantee.

-- Help as a source of introduction to a banker.
+- Locate a banker.
 This can be helpful because the banker has had prior dealings with the accountant.

-- Help you polish your business plan for your banker.
+- Polish your business plan for your banker.

-- Help organize as much information as possible including financial statements in a neat and orderly fashion.
+- Organize as much information as possible including financial statements in a neat and orderly fashion.

-Before you start you will need to decide what form of accounting that your business will use.
+Before you start, you will need to decide what form of accounting your business will use.
 There are two major types:

-- Cash Basis Method: This is what the name implies; you recognize income when you receive the cash and you recognize expense when you receive the bill.
-Most service businesses operate on the cash basis because it is much simpler to understand and account for.
+- Cash Basis Method: This is what the name implies; you recognize income when you receive the cash and you recognize the expense when you pay the bill.
+Most service businesses operate on the cash basis because it is much simpler to understand.

 - Accrual Method: Here you match revenue with expense regardless when the cash may or may not be collected.
 If you sell a product to a customer and he doesn't pay you for 30 days, the sale is recorded in the books on the day that you made the sale.
-When the money comes in the "accounts receivable" account is then turned into cash.
-The same with expenses: if you incur an expense on one month but don't pay until the next month, the expense will be recognized in the month which you incurred the expense.
-If you're in manufacturing or deal with inventory, the internal revenue service generally requires that you be on the accrual basis.
+When the money comes in the "accounts receivable" is then turned into cash.
+The same with expenses: if you incur an expense on one month but don't pay until the next month, the expense will be recognized in the month in which you incurred the expense.
+If you're in manufacturing or deal with inventory, the Internal Revenue Service generally requires that you be on the accrual basis.

-Even in a small business you should, before you start, set up a business account even if you're a sole proprietor.
+Even in a small business, you should, before you start, set up a business account even if you're a sole proprietor.
 It will be important to keep your business records separate from your personal records.
 This will make it easier for you and your accountant to pull records together for income taxes when the time comes.
-Your accountant can help you prepare and set up your company accounts, including establishing your checking account and or savings accounts for operating your business.
+Your accountant can help you prepare and set up your company accounts, including establishing your checking accounts and or savings account for operating your business.

 There will be a number of tax liability matters that you and your accountant will need to deal with:

-Many times there are sources of financing available to start up businesses that are given by various organizations and agencies that wish to spur the development of small business.
-Accounting firms are not always familiar with grants, so this might be a question you would pose to a prospective accountant before you hire her/him.
-Grants may be available from:
+Many times, there are sources of financing and technical assistance available to start-up businesses that are given by various organizations and agencies that wish to spur the development of small business.
+Your accountant may or may not be familiar with these sources, but this might be a question you would pose to a prospective accountant before you hire him or her.
+Financial and technical assistance may be available from:

 - Local community banks, funded by the federal government

-- Federal grants available for hiring minority employees.
+- Tax incentives available for hiring minority employees

 - Trade organizations